K1DV5/docal/README.md

 docal --lsp
 ```

-Right now it has only been tested with the built-in config of Neovim 0.11 and
+Right now it has only been tested with the built-in config of Neovim v0.11 and
 only when the file name matches the pattern `*.docal.py`.
-The following is the
+The following is an
-Neovim config to use it:
+example Neovim config to use it:

 ```lua
 vim.lsp.config.docal = {